Turkey faces fractious interim rule as PM gives up on forming new government

-ANKARA Turkish Prime Minister Ahmet Davutoglu formally ended attempts to form the next government on Tuesday after weeks of coalition talks failed, raising the prospect of a fractious interim administration leading the country to a new election.
+ANKARA Turkish Prime Minister Ahmet Davutoglu will formally give up trying to form the next government on Tuesday after weeks of coalition talks failed, raising the prospect of a fractious interim administration leading the country to a new election.

 Davutoglu had been trying to find a junior coalition partner since the AK Party lost its parliamentary majority in an election in June, leaving it unable to govern alone for the first time since it came to power in 2002.

-Davutoglu officially handed the mandate back to President Tayyip Erdogan at an evening meeting in the capital Ankara, Erdogan's office said in a statement.

-AKP spokesman Besir Atalay said the party would hold a congress on Sept.
+AKP spokesman Besir Atalay said Davutoglu would hand the mandate back to President Tayyip Erdogan at a meeting later on Tuesday, and that the party would hold a congress on Sept.
 12. That meeting could be crucial for the its strategy going into a fresh election.

 Davutoglu met the leader of the right-wing opposition Nationalist Movement Party (MHP) on Monday in a last-ditch effort to agree a working government, but the nationalist leader refused all the options he presented.

+"After yesterday's talks, no coalition option remains for the party.
+Davutoglu will therefore return the mandate to the president this evening," a senior party official told Reuters earlier, asking not to be named because of the sensitivity of the situation.

-Erdogan could theoretically now hand the mandate to form the next government to the Republican People's Party (CHP), Turkey's second biggest, although it is also highly unlikely to be able to agree a working coalition before an Aug.
+Erdogan could theoretically now hand the mandate to form the next government to the Republican People's Party (CHP), Turkey's second biggest party, although it is also highly unlikely to be able to agree a working coalition before an Aug.
 23 deadline.

 Under the terms of the constitution, if no government is formed by Aug.
 23, Erdogan must dissolve Davutoglu's caretaker cabinet and call on an interim power-sharing government to lead Turkey to a new election in the autumn.